mvolkmann/MyUnixEnv/notes/Go04-Tooling.md

 Many commands starting with "Go:" are added to the Command Palette.
 These include:
+TODO: Verify all of these!

 - "Add Import"\
   This displays a list of standard library packages.
   Select one to add an import for it.
 - "Browse Packages"\
   This displays a drop-down list containing the standard library packages.
+  TODO: Only standard ones?
   Select one to see a list of files in the package.
   Select a file to view the source code.
 - "Current GOPATH"\
-  This shows current GOPATH in a popup in lower right.
+  This shows the current GOPATH in a popup in lower right.
 - "Generate Interface Stubs"\
   TODO: This is supposed to generate method stubs for all the methods in a given interface for a given receiver type,